ComplianceAsCode/content/README.md

 ## Welcome!
-The purpose of this project is to create *SCAP content* for various platforms -- Red Hat Enterprise Linux 6, Red Hat Enterprise Linux 7, Fedora, and others.  *"SCAP content"* refers to documents  in the *XCCDF*, *OVAL* and *Source DataStream* formats.
+The purpose of this project is to create *security policy content* for various platforms -- *Red Hat Enterprise Linux*, *Fedora*, *Ubuntu*, *Debian*, and others.
+Our aim is to make it as easy as possible to write new and maintain existing security content in all the commonly used formats.

+### We build security content in various formats

+*"SCAP content"* refers to documents  in the *XCCDF*, *OVAL* and *Source DataStream* formats.
 These documents can be presented in different forms and by different organizations to meet their security automation and technical implementation needs.
+For general use we recommend *Source DataStreams* because they contain all the data you need to evaluate and put machines into compliance.
+The datastreams are part of our release ZIP archives.

+*"Ansible content"* refers to Ansible playbooks generated from security profiles.
+These can be used both in check-mode to evaluate compliance, as well as run-mode to put machines into compliance.
+We publish these on *Ansible Galaxy* as well as in release ZIP archives.

+*"Bash fix files"* refers to *Bash* scripts generate from security profiles.
+These are meant to be run on machines to put them into compliance.
+We recommend using other formats but understand that for some deployment scenarios bash is the only option.

+### Why?

-This project is an attempt to allow multiple organizations to efficiently develop such content by avoiding redundancy, which is possible by taking advantage of features of the *SCAP standards*.
-First, *SCAP content* is easily transformed programmatically.
-XCCDF also supports selection of subsets of content through a "profile" and granular adjustment of settings through a "refine-value."
+This project is an attempt to allow multiple organizations to efficiently develop security content by avoiding redundancy, which is possible by taking advantage of the powerful build system of this project.

-The goal of this project to enable the creation of multiple security baselines from a single set of high-quality SCAP content.
+The build system combines the easy-to-edit YAML rule files with OVAL checks, Ansible task snippets, Bash fixes and other files.
+Templating is provided at every step to avoid boilerplate.
+Security identifiers (CCE, NIST ID, STIG, ...) appear in all of our output formats but are all sourced from the YAML rule files.

+We understand that depending on your organization's needs you may need to use a specific security content format.
+We let you choose.

+### Further reading

 The SSG homepage is https://www.open-scap.org/security-policies/scap-security-guide/